-As part of our mandate, we provide information and assistance to municipal, provincial and federal governments to enact and improve policies that have significant emissions reduction potential.
-At the same time, our policy development efforts also strive to create and unlock co-benefits such as improved public health, lower building operating costs, and local job creation.
+We provide information and assistance to municipal, provincial, and federal governments to enact and improve policies that have significant emissions reduction potential.
+At the same time, our policy development efforts also strive to create other benefits such as improved public health, lower building operating costs, and local job creation.
+For example, TAF supported the development of province-wide building standards (Ontario Building Code) and the City of Toronto’s climate plan, TransformTO.

-Policy changes are crucial in reaching our climate targets.
-They allow new ideas to scale up effectively, and once implemented can have immediate community-wide impacts.
-Our policy-related research, outreach and grant-making have resulted in a number of concrete successes:
+Our policy-related research, outreach and grant-making have resulted in a number of successes:

-- Strengthening province-wide building standards: TAF supported the development of the 2017 draft Ontario Building Code, which includes new green building provisions such as increased electrical capacity to support electric vehicle charging as well as stronger energy efficiency requirements.
+- Ontario Building Code: Strengthening province-wide building standards.
+TAF supported the development of the 2017 Ontario Building Code, which includes new green building provisions such as increased electrical capacity to support electric vehicle charging as well as stronger energy efficiency requirements.

-- Municipal climate action: The TransformTO initiative, co-chaired by the City of Toronto’s Environment & Energy Division and TAF, resulted in a robust strategy to reach Toronto’s 2050 climate target.
-The TransformTO plan, which spans policy areas from buildings, transportation and waste to land planning, received unanimous Toronto City Council approval in July 2017.
+- TransformTO: Municipal climate action.
+Co-chaired by the City of Toronto’s Environment & Energy Division and TAF, TransformTO resulted in a robust strategy to reach Toronto’s 2050 climate target, and spans policy areas from buildings, transportation and waste to land planning, received unanimous Toronto City Council approval in July 2017.
+Read more

-- Clean energy, clean air: Realizing the dramatic emissions reduction potential and public health benefits, TAF supported the phase-out of coal power in Ontario.
-In addition to research and policy recommendations, TAF’s activities also included support for the Ontario Clean Air Alliance’s campaign for this important policy step.
+- Ontario Coal Phase-Out: Clean energy, clean air.
+Realizing the dramatic emissions reduction potential and public health benefits, TAF supported the phase-out of coal power in Ontario through research and policy recommendations, and grant support for the Ontario Clean Air Alliance’s campaign.
 The successful coal phase-out remains the single largest carbon reduction activity in Canada to date.

-- Reducing natural gas consumption: TAF prepared a detailed study and recommendations that contributed to a significant expansion of funding for natural gas conservation under the Ontario Energy Board’s Demand Side Management Framework.
+- Demand Side Management Framework: Reducing Ontario’s natural gas consumption.
+TAF prepared a detailed study and recommendations that contributed to a significant expansion of funding for natural gas conservation under the Ontario Energy Board’s Demand Side Management Framework.

 Many U.S. jurisdictions already have energy reporting policies in place, especially for large buildings.
 Such Energy and Water Reporting and Benchmarking rules can help detect unrealized energy efficiency potential: Building owners and operators can then use operational changes and building retrofits to unlock utility savings – and lower carbon emissions at the same time.
 The Atmospheric Fund (TAF) realized the immense energy and emissions savings potential from energy reporting policies and has worked on getting similar policies in place in Toronto and Ontario since 2014.
 TAF initiated the development of this policy with the 2014 Dan Leckie Forum, which brought together stakeholders from the real-estate sector, utilities, academia, and all three levels of government to assess the merits of an energy reporting and benchmarking policy.
 Later that year, at the request of TAF’s Board of Directors, Toronto City Council approved the development of a municipal benchmarking by-law.
 TAF also provided the City with a grant over $192,000 to support the development and implementation of this trailblazing policy.